brainality/data-cleaning-cookbook/README.md

 # data-cleaning-cookbook
-Snippets/tools/functions for data cleaning in transformation
+Snippets/tools/functions for data cleaning and transformation